LukeMathWalker/pavex/docs/getting_started/quickstart.md

 ### Route registration

-All the routes exposed by your API must be registered with its `Blueprint`.
+All the routes exposed by your API must be registered with its [`Blueprint`][Blueprint].
 In the snippet below you can see the registration of the `GET /api/ping` route, the one you targeted with your `curl` request.

 ```rust title="demo/src/blueprint.rs" hl_lines="7"
 pub fn blueprint() -> Blueprint {